Robdom87/The-Talking-Tech/README.md

 ## Installation

-Hold My Code does not require installation, but can be installed to be used offline.
+The Talking Tech does not require installation.

 Technologies Used:
 - Node.js